3F/web.vsSBE/_doc/Dev/SBE-Scripts/IPM.md

 That's all.
 Now you can calculate hash value from user scripts with allowed syntax above.

+It can be a more flexible, just use other available way: [SNode.IPM](https://github.com/3F/vsSolutionBuildEvent/blob/master/vsSolutionBuildEvent/SBEScripts/SNode/IPM.cs)

 ### Properties

 {% include elem/fillme %}